junli-ye/PRS/README.md

 ## Introduction
 Pet Rescue Saga is very popular game developed by King.com Limited in 2012.
-This game Based on SameGame where the player selects matching adjacent boxes of the same colour to clear the game board, freeing animals atop the boxes once they reach the bottom.
+This game Based on SameGame where the player selects matching adjacent boxes of the same colour to clear the game board, freeing animals at top the boxes once they reach the bottom.
 In this POO Students' project, we will develop a simple version of a similar game in a Java development environment, modelled on the rules of this game.

    ###Development tools